Buzz Group Ltd Privacy Notice

 • Encryption of data during transit and at rest.

-• Robust access controls and monitoring to prevent unauthorized access.
+• Robust access controls and monitoring to prevent unauthorised access.

-Typically, we will store your personal information for a period of 6 years after you cease being a customer of Buzz Group, beginning at the date your account is closed.
+• Typically, we will store your personal information for a period of 6 years after you cease being a customer of Buzz, beginning at the date your account is closed.

-Meanwhile, for job applicants, we will hold data for a period of 12 months.
-There are several reasons which we retain your information, these include:
+• Meanwhile, for job applicants, we will hold data for a period of 12 months.
+There are several reasons why we retain your information, these include:

 • To comply with legal obligations under EU/local laws (for example, anti-money laundering regulations, or licensing regulations)

-• According to GDPR and DPA 2018, customers are permitted to make Data Subject Access Requests (DSAR).
+According to GDPR and DPA 2018, customers are permitted to make Data Subject Access Requests (DSARs).
 These requests can be made when you would like to gain access to all of the information we hold about you.
-In order to process this request, we will require a valid form of I.D.
+In order to process this request, we will require a valid form of ID.
 This is a safety measure designed to ensure that personal data is disclosed to the correct individual.

-• You can make a DSAR via our online form.
+• You can make a DSAR via our form here or directly with our Data Protection Officer.

 In some circumstances, you can ask us to erase personal information we hold about you (‘the right to be forgotten’).
 This includes when:

-• The information is no longer necessary in relation to the purpose for which it was collected (as explained in our privacy notice)
+• The information is no longer necessary in relation to the purpose for which it was collected (as explained in our privacy policy)

 • We don’t have a lawful ground under data protection law to process your information